-Guppies (Poecilia reticulata) are one of the most popular, diverse and easy-to-keep freshwater aquarium fish to raise, and savvy breeders will understand the gestation period of guppies so they can be prepared for a large family of guppy fry.
+Guppies (Poecilia reticulata) are one of the most popular, diverse and easy-to-keep freshwater aquarium fish to raise.
+Savvy breeders will understand the length of the guppy gestation period so they can be prepared for a large family of guppy fry.

 Guppies Giving Birth

 Toward the end of the gestation period, guppy breeders may choose to move the female into a birthing tank to protect the fry when they are born.

 A stressed or hungry female may eat her own fry, and guppy fry are a delicacy to many other fish.